IAmSuyogJadhav/ipfs-website/resume.md

 ## Projects

 `Dec 2018`
 __T.
-A. L. K. (The Aid for Language Kinetics)__ Currently working on this research project under the supervision of [Dr. J. Thangaraj](https://www.researchgate.net/profile/Jaisingh_Thangaraj).
+A. L. K. (The Aid for Language Kinetics)__ Currently working on this research project under the supervision of [Dr. Jaisingh T.](https://www.researchgate.net/profile/Jaisingh_Thangaraj).
 We are trying to design custom recurrent neural networks to use for detecting the whole American sign language (including the gestures) in a more practical and scalable way, using small and lightweight hardware sensors mounted on the arms of the user, instead of bulky cameras.
 Can be thought of as text-to-speech, but for sign language.
 Ongoing

 `Jan 2019`
 __[Brainy](https://github.com/IAmSuyogJadhav/Brainy/)__ Along with 2 fellow members of the team, designed a web portal that can be used by doctors to get the brain MRI scans analyzed simply by uploading the scans using their login ID.
 We modified the U-Net model and trained it to segment out the brain tumors from the MRI scans of the brain.
 The project got 4th rank out of a total of 22 finalist teams in the PanIIT AI Hackathon 2019 and got featured on paperswithcode.com.